farzinlize/AKAGI/README.md

 ## TrieFind (class)

 A customized trie structure is bind to each kmer-hood graph for accessing nodes using their **k**-mer with **k** step.
 Because of being a complete tree, it is responsible for generating all possible nodes within graph dimension.
 This class also is being used for saving kmers as a list.
 In other words, a G-Kmer-hood is a list of all possible kmers within specific range of lengths, therefore, a tree holding its information must be complete.
 In this project different set of function were used for **a)** saving a list of kmers or **b)** creating and finding nodes in G-Kmer-hood.
 In both modes each node belongs to a specific level and have a label that indicates a path from root to itself.
 Children of this node have the same label plus a letter which indicates path branches.
+There are also **c)** chaining and **d)** report section for further goals.

 ### (a) Set Trie